hunger/gng/README.md

 [![Coverage Status](https://coveralls.io/repos/github/hunger/gng/badge.svg?branch=master)](https://coveralls.io/github/hunger/gng?branch=master)

 `gng` is yet another attempt to write a package manager for Linux.
-This one should be simpler than most: I am targetting stateless and immutable systems, so there is no need to upgrade packages nor to add or remove packages from already installed systems (they are immutable after all;-).
+This one should be simpler than most: I am targeting stateless and immutable systems, so there is no need to upgrade packages nor to add or remove packages from already installed systems (they are immutable after all;-).